paperwm/PaperWM/README.md

 dconf write /org/gnome/shell/extensions/paperwm/show-window-position-bar true
 ```

 You can modify and override the styles of both the coloured position bar and the dimmed "position bar backdrop" by overriding the `paperwm-window-position-bar` and `paperwm-window-position-bar-backdrop` CSS classes respectively (see `user.css` in [Development & user configuration](#development--user-configuration) section for more information).
+The `paperwm-window-position-bar` will also inherit the selection color (same as window borders) from `tile-preview`.

 _Note: PaperWM overrides the default Gnome Top Bar style to be completely transparent so that the dimmed `window-position-bar-backdrop` element and the `window-position-bar` element are visible._